PaoloDooM/gpos720_printer/README.md

 1. <b>quantLinhas</b>: An Integer specifying the desired number of line breaks.

 * Throws: A PlatformException or a MissingPluginException.

-> Remember to call the method ‘fimImpressao()’ to print what is in the print buffer.

 #### <code>Future\<PrinterStatus\> checarImpressora()</code>